SoftUni-Internal/interactive-content/EN/02-Function-Context/02-usages-of-this.md

 [slide]

-# This Refers to the Parent Object
+# "This" Refers to the Parent Object

 Consider the below example: